aserto-dev/topaz/docs/config.md

 - *flags* - runtime.Flags - currently only the boolean *enable_status_plugin* is available.
 When set to true the runtime status is affected by the OPA status plugin
 - *config* - runtime.OPAConfig - the details of the [OPA configuration](https://www.openpolicyagent.org/docs/latest/configuration/)

-For more details regarding the OPA configuration see [config-examples.md](config-examples.md)
+For more details regarding the OPA configuration see **examples folder**

 ### e.
 JWT